Harold-GC/narf/README.md

 NARF stands for **N**utanix **A**ctivity **R**eport **F**acilitator.

-Inspired in old school UNIX commands like `sar`, `iostat` and `top`, aim to be a simple tool to query and report information from Nutanix clusters performance datasource (arithmos DB).
-Later will add a feature to export the data into files that can be uploaded to a graphical tool like Grafana.
+Inspired in old school UNIX commands like `sar`, `iostat` and `top`, aim to be a simple tool to query and report information from Nutanix clusters performance datasource (arithmos DB at the moment).
+With a feature to export the data into line protocol files that can be uploaded and visualized into a graphical tool like Grafana.

 ## Usage
 ```
+nutanix@CVM:~/tmp$ ./narf.py -h
 usage: narf.py [-h] [--nodes] [--node-name NODE_NAME] [--uvms]
-               [--sort {name,cpu,rdy,mem,iops,bw,lat}]
+               [--volume-groups] [--sort {name,cpu,rdy,mem,iops,bw,lat}]
                [--report-type {iops,bw,lat}] [-start-time START_TIME]
                [-end-time END_TIME] [--export] [--test]
                [sec] [count]